"

 3. Identify, retrieve, and review the contents of those cards that you use every day to complete electronically based transactions and/or to secure services, including driver’s license, passport, auto insurance card, university identification card, debit and credit cards, library cards, medical insurance cards, etc.

-• Describe how much information is provided two one or more of those cards listed above and explain how those details are needed/required to complete a particular transaction.
-For example, the last four digits of the card or your account or social security number.
+• Describe the amount of information provided to one or more of those cards listed above and explain why those details are needed to complete a specific transaction.
+For example, the last four digits of the card, your account, or social security number.

-• List information on those cards selected within the previous question, that you believe could be deleted (i.e., omitted) and explain why those particulars are unnecessary.
+• List the information on the cards selected in the previous question that you believe could be omitted, and explain why these details are unnecessary.

-• Thinking about how many software applications you use daily, e.g., social media, estimate how many software applications are necessary to complete transactions in your daily life.
+• Thinking about how many software applications you use daily, such as social media, estimate how many are essential for completing transactions in your daily life.

-• Rate your personal information exposure on a scale of 1 (least “fractured”) and 5 (most “fractured”).
-Explain what you might do to improve that self-assigned score.
+• Rate your exposure of personal information on a scale from 1 (least “fractured”) to 5 (most “fractured”).
+Describe what you could do to improve your self-assigned score.

 Key Terms/Concepts

-Information Security is the protection of information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction in order to provide confidentiality, integrity, and availability.
+Information Security involves safeguarding information and information systems from unauthorized access, use, disclosure, disruption, modification, or destruction to ensure confidentiality, integrity, and availability.

-Privacy is the state of being free from unwanted or undue intrusion or disturbance in one’s private life or affairs; freedom to be let alone.
+Privacy is the state of being free from unwanted or undue intrusion or disturbance in one’s private life or affairs; the freedom to be left alone.

-Security breach notification laws data breach notification laws are laws that require individuals or entities affected by a data breach, unauthorized access to data, to notify their customers and other parties about the breach, as well as take specific steps to remedy the situation based on state legislature.
+Security breach notification laws are laws that require individuals or entities affected by a data breach or unauthorized access to data to notify their customers and other parties about the breach, as well as take specific steps to remedy the situation according to state legislation.

 Refer to the course learning management system (LMS); that is Blackboard (BB), for the correct due date.
 In addition, submit your work via BB for grading.